NuggetBugget5/Console-Commands-Over-HTTP-CCOH-/README.md

     - Type `{your local IP address}:443`
     - Press Enter/Return

 Important note: The default password is `iamlosingpixels`.
-This can be manually changed by creating a new SHA-256 hash of a password and overwriting the contents of `hash.key` in the `Hash` folder.
+This can be manually changed by creating a new double SHA-256 hash of a password and overwriting the contents of `hash.key` in the `Hash` folder.
 A feature to do this automatically may come in the future.

 ## Security Considerations